 Listing 18-12: Destructuring a struct’s fields into separate variables

 This code creates the variables a and b that match the values of the x and y fields of the p variable.
-This example shows that the names of the variables in the pattern don’t have to match the field names of the struct, but it’s common to want the variable names to match the field names to make it easier to remember which variables came from which fields.
+This example shows that the names of the variables in the pattern don’t have to match the field names of the struct.
+But it’s common to want the variable names to match the field names to make it easier to remember which variables came from which fields.

-Because having variable names match the fields is common, and because writing let Point { x: x, y: y } = p; contains a lot of duplication, there’s a shorthand for patterns that match struct fields: you only need to list the name of the struct field, and the variables created from the pattern will have the same names.
+Because having variable names match the fields is common and because writing let Point { x: x, y: y } = p; contains a lot of duplication, there is a shorthand for patterns that match struct fields: you only need to list the name of the struct field, and the variables created from the pattern will have the same names.
 Listing 18-13 shows code that behaves in the same way as the code in Listing 18-12, but the variables created in the let pattern are x and y instead of a and b:

-Filename: src/main.rs
+src/main.rs

 struct Point {